OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Never use tx.origin
 - [ ] Every external/public function is supposed to be externally accessible
 - [ ] Every external/public function has the correct authentication
+- [ ] If the proxy & implementation approach is used & implementation extends Governable.sol, make sure governor on the implementation contract is explicitly set to address(0)

 #### Ethereum